 The amount of any dividend distribution includible in the income of a U.S. Holder equals the U.S. dollar value of the euro payment made, determined at the spot euro/dollar exchange rate on the date the dividend distribution is includible in the U.S. Holder's income, regardless of whether the payment is in fact converted into U.S. dollars.
 Any gain or loss resulting from currency exchange fluctuations during the period from the date the dividend payment is includible in the U.S. Holder's income to the date the payment is converted into U.S. dollars will generally be treated as ordinary income or loss and, for foreign tax credit limitation purposes, from sources within the United States and will not be eligible for the special tax rate applicable to qualified dividend income.
-The U.S. Holders should consult their own tax advisors concerning the implications of these rules in light of their particular circumstances.
+The U.S. federal income tax rules governing the availability and computation of foreign tax credits are complex.
+U.S. Holders should consult their own tax advisors concerning the implications of these rules in light of their particular circumstances.

 Subject to certain conditions and limitations, French taxes withheld in accordance with the Treaty and paid over to the French tax authorities will generally be eligible for credit against the U.S. Holder's U.S. federal income tax liability.
 The limitation on foreign taxes eligible for credit is calculated separately with respect to specific classes of income.
 In addition, special rules apply in determining the foreign tax credit limitation with respect to dividends that are subject to the preferential tax rates.
-To the extent a refund of the tax withheld is available to a U.S. Holder's U.S. federal income tax liability of the tax withheld is available to a U.S. Holder under French law or under the Treaty, the amount of tax withheld that is refundable will not be eligible for credit against such holder's U.S. federal income tax liability.
+To the extent a refund of the tax withheld is available to a U.S. Holder under French law or under the Treaty, the amount of tax withheld that is refundable will not be eligible for credit against such holder's U.S. federal income tax liability.